Tandashi/YTSync-Plugin/README.md

-# YTSync Plugin
+# YTSync Plugin 📺
 ![YT Sync](https://github.com/Tandashi/YTSync-Plugin/workflows/YT%20Sync/badge.svg?branch=master) ![GitHub release (latest by date)](https://img.shields.io/github/v/release/Tandashi/YTSync-Plugin)
 Watch videos directly on YouTube with your friends 🍿.
 You no longer need [sync-video](https://sync-video.com), [watch2gether](https://www.watch2gether.com) for watching videos on YouTube.
 Simply create a room on YouTube and send the link to your friends.

 ## Why should I use this and not sync-video / watch2gether / ... ?

-Using this plugin you can watch direktly on YouTube and don't need to visit an extra site.
+Using this plugin you can watch directly on YouTube and don't need to visit an extra site.
-You also have the advantage that you can syncronize Livestreams and Videos which have been blocked for embeeded play.
-You also can use the features YouTube has to offer e.g. liking the current video, storing the current video in your private playlist and many more 🥺.
+You also have the advantage that you can synchronise livestreams and Videos which have been blocked for embedded play.
+You also can use the features YouTube has to offer e.g. liking the current video, storing the current video in your private playlist and many more 🤩.

 ## Features

-- Syncronizing Videos and Livestreams directly on YouTube
+- Synchronising Videos and livestreams directly on YouTube
 - Basic permission system
-- Queue functionallity
+- Queue functionality
-- Autoplay functionallity
+- Autoplay functionality

 If you think there is anything missing then just create a [feature request](#feature-request).

 ## Installation

-To install the plugin you first need to download and install Tempermonkey for your Browser:
+To install the plugin you first need to download and install Tampermonkey for your Browser:

 - [Firefox](https://addons.mozilla.org/en-US/firefox/addon/tampermonkey/)
 - [Chrome](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo)
 - [Opera](https://addons.opera.com/en/extensions/details/tampermonkey-beta/)

-After you installed Tempermoneky just head to the [release section](https://github.com/Tandashi/YTSync-Plugin/releases)  and click on the `lib.user.js` Assert on the latest release.
+After you installed Tampermonkey just head to the [release section](https://github.com/Tandashi/YTSync-Plugin/releases)  and click on the `lib.user.js` Asset on the latest release.
 A popup should appear.
-Just click on install and you're done 🙂.
+Just click on install and you're done 🎉.

 ### Build from source

 Required build dependencies:

 - [yarn](https://yarnpkg.com) or [npm](https://www.npmjs.com)
-- [node.js](https://nodejs.org/en/) (testet with v14+ but will probably work with v12 or less as well)
+- [node.js](https://nodejs.org/en/) (tested with v14+ but will probably work with v12 or less as well)

-After you installed all the needed decpendencies you can get the source code by cloning the git repository:
+After you installed all the needed dependencies you can get the source code by cloning the git repository:

 ```bash
 # SSH